Vehicle registration plates of India: Part 1: Two-letter state code

 All Indian states and Union Territories have a designated two-letter code.
 This code referencing came into force on 1 July 1989 as part of Motor Vehicles Act, 1988.
-Before that, each district or RTO had three-letter code(s) at their disposal which did not clearly identify the state.
-This led to a fair degree of confusion — for example, MMC 0123 could fit in anywhere in the country.
-To avoid this ambiguity, a unique state code was included in format.
+Before that, both state and district had to be decoded from a three letter code which led to a fair degree of confusion on a national level and format was not sustainable.

 A specific state or union territory maybe chosen to register a vehicle due to differences in the amount of taxes involved in registration process.
 One such example is of Puducherry, where many luxury cars have been known to be registered by residents of other states, sometimes fraudulently, leading to crackdowns by those states.

 Current codes

 Two-letter codes currently in use for different states and union territories are as follows: